 The English department continues to be judged as outstanding based on the department review of 2017/18.

-The English department is housed within its own block within the school.
-There are four computer suites for use by the department with laptops also being available for whole-class use.
+The English department is housed within its own block which also has six computer suites for use by the department.

-All students in Years 7-10 are now following the 'Let's Think' programme which promotes discussion and independent thinking.
+Students in Years 7-9 follow the 'Let's Think' programme which promotes discussion and independent thinking.

-The Director of English and TLR holders lead the department very effectively at all key stages.
-Communication is a strength with briefings and meetings used effectively.
+Miss Connolly and the TLR holders lead the department very effectively at all key stages.
+Communication is a strength amongst the team, with briefings and meetings used effectively.

 Students’ views and attitudes